rrazcueta/moonveil/docs/all.md

 ### Precision

-Before a ranged attack if you have at least 1 pip of Dexterity.
+Before a ranged attack if you have at least 1 point of Dexterity to mark.

 - Deal double damage or the target rolls Pocket Down
 - If your attack roll is less than the target Limit, mark all your Dexterity

 ### Full Defend

-After being hit if you have at least 1 pip of Dexterity.
+After being hit if you have at least 1 point of Dexterity to mark.

 - Roll DC10 Dexterity.
 On success, negate all damage and effects.
 - On failure, take full damage, and mark all your Dexterity.